 Knowing how likely your sales leads are to convert is essential for making the best use of your time, energy, and resources while trying to close a deal.

 So here are a few types of sales leads that you must know:

 A cold lead is a potential customer who fits your ideal customer profile but is not aware of your business or product, often occupying the top part of the sales funnel and posing a significant challenge to convert, making them similar to a Non-Recoverable Draw in terms of initial engagement.

-Cold leads require building relationships from scratch.
-From brand recognition to trust building it's a long process that requires the consistent and patient effort of the sales reps for conversion and closing of deals.
+Cold leads require building relationships from scratch, initiating the first steps of a potential sales conversation.
+From brand recognition to trust building, it's a long process that requires the consistent and patient effort of the sales reps for conversion and closing of deals.

 - Warm Leads